Giro DItalia 2021 Will Favour The Climbers - UrduPoint

 A trio of great historic passes -- Fedaia, Pordoi, Giau -- will begin that stage leading to Cortina d'Ampezzo, one of the host resorts for the 2026 Winter Olympics.

-The third week takes the riders back to the north of the country and includes a testing sidestep into Switzerland to climb the Passo di San Bernardino and the Splugenpass.
+The third week takes the riders back to the north of the country and includes a testing sidestep into Switzerland.